aliamf/RobotCar/README.md

 -Morphological analysis is added in image.png

 -3D printable case for the car to hide cables abd electronics can be desighned after choosing the parts.

+note: the wheels needs to be installed in the exact orientaion showened in the assembly